graphstream/graphstream.github.io/doc/FAQ/Attributes/list-of-attributes-for-the-viewer.md

 - ``ui.hide`` to hide a node, edge or sprite (only its presence is tested, not its value).
 - ``ui.quality`` to enable slower but better rendering.
 - ``ui.antialias`` to enable anti-aliasing of shapes drawn by the viewer.
 - ``ui.screenshot`` for graphs, to quickly take a screen shot of the viewer.
 The value must be the name of a the image file you want to save.
 Once the screen shot has been saved, the attribute is automatically removed.
-For example `graph.addAttribute("ui.screenshot", "/some/place/image.png");`.
+For example `graph.setAttribute("ui.screenshot", "/some/place/image.png");`.